 The cell is the basic structural and functional unit of living organisms.
 While unicellular organisms (e.g., bacteria, protozoa) consist of a single cell capable of sustaining life, multicellular organisms (e.g., animals, land plants) consist of numerous highly specialized and diverse cells organized into various types of tissue.
 Cells are surrounded by a membrane composed of a lipid bilayer with embedded proteins.
-Depending on their cell structure, organisms are classified prokaryotes or eukaryotes.
+Depending on their cell structure, organisms are classified as prokaryotes or eukaryotes.
 Prokaryotes, which encompass the domains of the Bacteria and the Archaea, are unicellular organisms that lack membrane-bound organelles such as a nucleus and mitochondria (see ).
-Eukaryotes are unicellular and multicellular organisms, whose cell or cells contain various specialized, membrane-bound organelles such as a nucleus and mitochondria.
+Eukaryotes are unicellular and multicellular organisms with a cell or cells containing various specialized, membrane-bound organelles such as nuclei and mitochondria.

 Cell types are classified as either prokaryotic or eukaryotic.
 Prokaryotes are unicellular organisms that encompass the domains of Bacteria and Archaea.
 They consist of a single cytoplasm-filled compartment enclosed by a cell membrane.
 Eukaryotes contain a nucleus and other membrane-bound cell organelles.
 Eukaryotes encompass all multicellular organisms as well as some unicellular ones (protozoa).
-Eukaryotic cells are larger (100–10,000-fold) than prokaryotic cells and possess a significantly higher degree of complexity in terms of structure.
+Eukaryotic cells are larger (100–10,000-fold) than prokaryotic cells and have a structure that is significantly more complex.

 |Nucleus|| || |